 The larger resonator seemed to help more than the small one, but still didn't seem quite as effective as I was hoping.
 However, at this point I discovered an error in my spread sheet (two missing sets of parentheses).
 Interestingly, the error had only effected my calculation for the small resonator by a few percent, but had effected the calculation for the large one by about 30%!
 With that corrected I modified the resonator one more time, taking almost 3" out of the length of the canister.
 The end result on the frequency analysis was pretty profound:

-Driving, the results are even impressive.
-It went from "almost instant headache" to "a little drone but not too bad".
+Driving, the results are even more impressive.
+It went from almost instant headache to a little drone but not too bad.
 Interestingly, there are a couple of areas where the frequency analysis appears to be slightly louder with the resonator, but keep in mind this is a crappy uncalibrated cell phone mic we are talking about!
 Here's the final resonator installed under the car: